 Approve an order

-You can approve orders if your role in DoubleClick for Publishers has permission to do so.
-Upon approving an order, DFP reserves inventory for eligible line item types in that order.
+- DFP reserves inventory for eligible line item types.
 Only sponsorship and standard line items types are eligible to reserve inventory.
 Other lower priority line item types (such as bulk, house, or price priority) are never eligible to reserve inventory and only serve if no higher priority line item types can serve.

-Approval ensures that eligible line items in your order are reserved, preventing anyone else in your network from booking these impressions.
+- Order line items appear as contending in forecasts.
 Immediately after you approve an order, this information is passed on to the forecasting engine.
-If another trafficker runs a forecast a minute after you've approved your order, they might see your line items as competing.
+If another trafficker runs a forecast after you've approved your order, they might see your line items as competing.
 If you want to make sure no one else books impressions that you want for a campaign, make sure you approve your order early on.
 If you wait a few days to approve the order after trafficking it, some of your forecasted impressions may no longer be available.

 - Click Approve.